-With Active XP, don't use the standard 5e leveling table—instead, use the Character Advancement table listed below.
-This details the amount of experience a character needs to gain per level before they can level up.
+Don't use the standard 5e leveling table with Active XP—instead, use the Character Advancement table listed below.
+This demonstrates the amount of experience a character needs to spend per level in order to level up.

-Once you've gained experience points, you can spend them to level up.
-If you are using the Training rules in your game, spend the experience after you have completed your training time.
+When you gain XP, you can spend it to level up.
+If the Training rules () are in play, spend the XP after you have completed the required training time.

-Valiant, a level 1 cleric, returns to Darrowmore with 250 XP and a rare, golden goblet worth 10 GP.
+Valiant, a 1st-level cleric, returns to Darrowmore with 250 XP and a rare, golden goblet worth 10 GP.
 He donates the goblet to his church and gains 100 XP.

 Now at 350 XP, Valiant has enough experience to level up.
-After a week of training, he spends 300 XP to ascend to level 2—leaving 50 XP remaining.
+After a week of training, he spends 300 XP to advance to 2nd-level—leaving 50 XP remaining.

-The GM is responsible for awarding XP to players.
-These guides will help you to determine the amount of XP a character should be awarded for their in-game actions.
+Use the following guides to determine the amount of XP a character should be awarded for their in-game actions.